finnjames/fsj.xyz/src/routes/posts/2022-06-23-aerox-3-daemon.md

 I have only tested this on macOS Monterey and with the 2.4GHz wireless connector, but it appears to be working with no caveats.

-Use a shell script like this one that sets all of the mouse settings you want using `rivalcfg`.
-This example one just turns off all LEDs.
+Use a shell script like this one that sets all of the mouse settings you want using [rivalcfg](https://github.com/flozz/rivalcfg).
+This one turns off all LEDs.
 Make sure that you specify where `rivalcfg` is located.

 ```bash
 #!/bin/sh